Virtualization

 virsh vol-create-as default new_volume 10G

-In addition to storage, KVM allows you to manage virtual networks.
-Virtual networks provide connectivity between virtual machines and the host system.
+KVM allows you to manage virtual networks which is an important consideration in a virtual environment for admins.
+Virtual networks provide the “plumbing” between virtual machines and the host system.
 To create a new virtual network, use the command:

 virsh net-define <network_xml>